santhoshjanan/100daysOfCode/README.md

 ## Day 5 - 3-Apr-2020
 Nope!
 Not a great day with code.
 I am struggling with handling JWT.
 May be I am missing a little thing.
 After I close my HDoC today, I will be watching some videos on how experts do authentication in express and read some more.
 Weekend must be some more easier.
 Happy weekend.

+## Day 6 - 4-Apr-2020
+Finally, I was able to get around JWT.
+On successful authentication, signed the user object along with an expiry date and sent it back to the client.
+On subsequent actions, in a middleware, I decode the JWT token and store it within the request object, so that the "next" function which uses the request can identify who is requesting it.

+In total, I got a better understanding of JWT, wrote a middleware for token verification and used it to protect my routes.
+I call it a fruitful day of code.